 5. Fiordland National Park

 In a trilogy full of captivating aerial shots, one of the best is of the Fellowship paddling down the River Anduin after leaving Lothlórien in The Fellowship of the Ring.
-Many of New Zealand’s rivers were used to depict the River Anduin, chief among them was the Waiau River near Te Anau.
+Many of New Zealand’s rivers were used to depict the River Anduin, chief among them the Waiau River near Te Anau.
 The best way to see the parts of the Waiau River that were used for filming is to take the Kepler Track that follows the riverbank.

 6. Putangirua Pinnacles